Black cowboys: Rodeos

 Popularized across the United States in 1873 by Buffalo Bill Cody, Wild West shows showcased skills and characters of the Western United States in the form of a traveling performance including rodeo roping, Native American dances, and other acts.
 Among these traveling shows, African-American cowboy Jesse Stahl was famous for his saddle riding, a defining aspect of rodeos.
-Racism was common in rodeo competitions, and terms such as "harder to cover" could be used to mask racism in rodeo competitions under the guise that white riders had more difficult horses.
-Black rodeo riders would be compared to animals, given nicknames reflecting African animals and using animal metaphors not found in descriptions of white rodeo performers.
-In response to their treatment and Jim Crow laws, Black cowboys formed "soul circuits," later organized as the Southwestern Colored Cowboys' Association, with the largest number of African-American cowboys participated in rural communities along the coast of Texas up to the 1940s.
+Bill Pickett was credited with inventing bulldogging.
+Racism was common in rodeo competitions, and terms such as "harder to cover" could be used to mask racism in rodeo competitions under the guise that White riders had more difficult horses.

+Black rodeo riders would be compared to animals, given nicknames reflecting African animals and using animal metaphors not found in descriptions of White rodeo performers.
+In response to their treatment and Jim Crow laws, Black cowboys formed "soul circuits," later organized as the Southwestern Colored Cowboys' Association, with the largest number of African-American cowboys participating in rural communities along the coast of Texas up to the 1940s.
-Discrimination

-Social life on the trail could be egalitarian, with white and black cowhands sharing sleeping quarters and even blankets.
-Though white and black cowhands were social equals on the trail, racist roles would be resumed in the presence of white women.

-Traveling trail hands leading a migration of cattle were typically low-paid at the time, though better paid in the northern states.
-Pay was typically negotiated per run, with large discrepancies between runs and among hires on the same run.
-Though Mexican ranchers often received less than a third of white hires, little evidence suggests black hires were paid less for this work than their white counterparts.
-However, black employees may have been worked harder and expected to work longer hours.
-Evidence suggests that many black cowhands took on additional labor, such as laundry, testing stream water, taking late night guard shifts, and being the first expected to take on rough horses.
-Despite the existence of many all-black trail outfits, black cowboys rarely attained rank higher than trail cook or chuckwagon.
-Regardless of ability, black men would be constrained by having to negotiate with white men who might refuse to respect the authority of a black trail leader.
-Denied opportunities to become a foreman or range manager, many black cowhands would train white counterparts, with others settling land with their own cattle.